Vinette Robinson

 Vinette Robinson (born 1981) is a British actress.
-Her TV appearances include roles in Sherlock, Black Mirror, and as civil rights campaigner Rosa Parks in the Doctor Who episode "Rosa".
+She won a British Independent Film Award for her performance in the film Boiling Point (2021), a role she reprised in its spinoff series.
+On television, she is known for her roles in the BBC One series Waterloo Road (2009), Sherlock (2010–2014) and The A Word (2016–2017).
+She also guest starred in Black Mirror (2015) and as civil rights campaigner Rosa Parks in the Doctor Who episode "Rosa" (2018).

 Early life

 Robinson was born to a Jamaican father and a British mother.
 She grew up in Bradford.
-Robinson went to Primary and Secondary school in Bradford, then did drama in sixth form at Intake High School in Leeds, along with weekly courses at the Scala School of Performing Arts theatre school in Leeds.
+Robinson went to primary and secondary school in Bradford, then did drama in sixth form at Intake High School in Leeds, along with weekly courses at the Scala School of Performing Arts theatre school in Leeds.

 Career

-Robinson began auditioning when she was thirteen years old; her first audition was for the role of Queen Amidala in the 1999 movie Star Wars: Episode I – The Phantom Menace; a part which ultimately went to Natalie Portman.
+Robinson began auditioning when she was thirteen years old; her first audition was for the role of Queen Amidala in the 1999 film Star Wars: Episode I – The Phantom Menace; a part which ultimately went to Natalie Portman.
 She made her television debut in The Cops at the age of 17.
 Following this she spent three years at the Webber Douglas Academy of Dramatic Art, where she was awarded a Laurence Olivier Bursary from the Society of London Theatre.
 She had a small role as the Jamaican girl in the 2004 film Vera Drake but was given an entire character backstory by the director Mike Leigh.

-Her first stage role was in the highly lauded National/Complicite production of Measure for Measure.
+Her first stage role was in the highly lauded National Theatre/Complicité production of Measure for Measure.
 Following this she was part of the Gunpowder season at the Royal Shakespeare Company where she played the tortured servant May in Rupert Goold's production of Speaking Like Magpies by Frank McGuinness.
 In 2006 she played Eve in an acclaimed production of Paradise Lost.
 Commenting on her nude scene, Sheila Tracy of The Stage wrote "one can not imagine the action working in any other way".
-Her performance in Sugar Mummies that same year led New York to list her as one of "London's hottest young stage actors" in 2007.
+Her performance in Sugar Mummies that same year led New York magazine to list her as one of "London's hottest young stage actors" in 2007.
 Following the conclusion of Sugar Mummies, she appeared in a short feature for Time Out, in which she and five other actors were described as "innovative young theatrical talent".